Dominik2812/django_google_calendar_milestones/README.md

 ![loadData](pics/create_goals.png?raw=true "create_goals")

 * Create the necessary steps to reach your goal; the milestones.
-Set a start and an end date and if neccessary add a note to the milestone.
+Set a start and an end date and if necessary add a note to the milestone.

 ![loadData](pics/create_milestones.png?raw=true "loadData")